The hand of God: Goal

-"History has been written"
+Mexican photographer Alejandro Ojeda Carbajal captured the moment in a photograph that unequivocally shows Maradona handling the ball with his left hand moments before scoring.

+Admission
-In 2005, 19 years after scoring the goal, Maradona confessed on Argentinean television program La Noche del 10 that he had scored the goal with his hand.

-Several world media outlets reported the news, creating controversy.
-Peter Shilton rejected the apology, saying that it was now too late.
-A few days after the article came out, Maradona denied everything, saying that the British newspaper The Sun had misquoted him.
+In 2005, Maradona admitted on the Argentinean television program La Noche del 10 that he had scored the goal with his hand.
+Several world media outlets reported Maradona's confession, while Peter Shilton rejected the apology, saying it was too late.

-A few days later, The Sun newspaper confirmed that it had modified the interpretation of Maradona's words and asked to change the name to The Devil's Hand.
-In the original text of the interview, it could be seen that Maradona had never asked for forgiveness for the goal.

-Falklands War and "symbolic revenge"
+Symbolism

-In the 2019 documentary film Diego Maradona directed by Asif Kapadia, Maradona links the event to the Falklands War four years earlier, saying "[w]e, as Argentinians, didn't know what the military was up to.
+In the 2019 documentary film Diego Maradona directed by Asif Kapadia, Maradona links the event to the Falklands War four years earlier, saying: "We, as Argentinians, didn't know what the military was up to.
 They told us that we were winning the war.
 But in reality, England was winning 20–0.
 It was tough.
 The hype made it seem like we were going to play out another war.
 I knew it was my hand.
 It wasn't my plan but the action happened so fast that the linesman didn't see me putting my hand in.
 The referee looked at me and he said: 'Goal.'
 It was a nice feeling like some sort of symbolic revenge against the English."

-Ivan Lopez-Muniz wrote in 2017 that in Argentina the "entire nation", including the Government and the Argentine Football Association, still "praises the most blatant act of cheating ever caught on tape", partly because "Argentines are humans, and humans are hypocrites" but also because of a long history of grievances against the United Kingdom, that includes not only the 1982 Falklands War, but other matters such as England manager Alf Ramsay calling the Argentine players "animals" after Argentine Captain Antonio Rattín was sent off against England in the 1966 World Cup, as well as Britain's invasions of the future Argentine capital Buenos Aires in 1806 and 1807, and its reassertion of sovereignty over the Falkland Islands (known to Argentines as Las Malvinas) "in 1832".
-(Note: British naval vessels arrived in the Falkland Islands in December 1832, but the operation was not completed until 1833.)
+In 2017, Ivan Lopez-Muniz wrote that, in Argentina, the "entire nation", including the Government and the Argentine Football Association, still "praises the most blatant act of cheating ever caught on tape", partly because "Argentines are humans, and humans are hypocrites" but also because of a long history of Argentine grievances against the UK, including the Falklands War; England manager Alf Ramsay calling the Argentine players "animals" after Argentine captain Antonio Rattín was sent off against England in the 1966 World Cup; Britain's invasions of Buenos Aires in 1806 and 1807; and its reassertion of sovereignty over the Falkland Islands (known to Argentines as Las Malvinas) in 1832.

-Other football observers have also called the goal a physical embodiment of viveza criolla (roughly translating to 'native cunning'), a philosophy commonly associated with South America which more or less justifies the path taken to succeed even if it is unfair.
+Other football observers have called the goal a physical embodiment of viveza criolla (roughly, 'native cunning'), a philosophy commonly associated with South America that more or less justifies the path taken to succeed even if it is unfair.

 Subsequent use

-The "Hand of God" became a popular phrase and is still referred to around the world.
+The "Hand of God" became a popular phrase and is still used around the world.
 Some other famous football handballs are: